siyuyuan/siyuyuan.github.io/content/publication/easytool-enhancing-llm-based-agents-with-concise-tool-instruction/index.md

   - Equal contribution
   - Equal contribution
 publication: Preprint
-summary: "EASYTOOL is a framework designed to enhance the ability of LLM-based agents to use tools by simplifying and standardizing tool documentation.
-EASYTOOL can convert diverse, lengthy, and often complex tool documentation into unified, concise instructions.
+summary: "EASYTOOL is a framework designed to enhance the ability of LLM-based agents to use tools by simplifying and standardizing tool documentation."
-  By refining extensive documentation into essential information, EASYTOOL reduces token consumption and improves the efficiency of tool usage in LLM-based agents."
 url_dataset: ""
 url_project: "https://github.com/microsoft/JARVIS"
 publication_short: ""